byronwall/data-viz/README.md

 - Add button to create blank chart by choosing type
 - Allow the summary table to show up in a popover if the sidebar is collapsed
 - `Remove all charts` needs a warning
+- Default chart width needs to allow 4-5 charts in grid (12 and 2?)
+- Need to build chart title from data fields
+- Scatter points need to render on top of gridlines
+- Add small grid marks to the background of the chart containing interface so that it’s clear where the size break points are